SpongePowered/SpongeDocs/source/plugin/bans.rst

 Bans
 ====

-The ``BanService`` is a service built into the SpongeAPI that adds the functionality for you to ban or pardon users in your plugin.
-The ``BanService`` provides several methods to do things such as banning users, pardoning users, or even getting a ``Ban`` and the information on the ``Ban``.
+The :javadoc:`org.spongepowered.api.service.ban.BanService` is a service built into the SpongeAPI that adds the functionality for you to ban or pardon users in your plugin.
+The ``BanService`` provides several methods to do things such as banning users, pardoning users, or even getting a :javadoc:`org.spongepowered.api.util.ban.Ban` and the information on the ``Ban``.

 .. tip::